feram18/f1-led-leaderboard/README.md

   submodule, so when cloning the repository it is necessary to use the `--recursive` flag.

 ## Limitations
-Unfortunately the data provided by the [Ergast API] is not live, though it is updated a few hours after results are up.
+Unfortunately [Ergast API] does not live data, though it is updated a few hours after results are up.

 ## Disclaimer
 This application is dependent on the [Ergast API] relaying accurate and updated data.